What Is Dust Allergy?

 - Adjustable sensor, Auto/ Eco mode, and separate HEPA and Odor filter indicator.

 - Dated model.
 The replacement set might be due soon.

-Hyper-allergic to dust mites yet been surrounded by the pesky Lil thing left to right, one pre-filter is never enough.
-That's why AIRMEGA 300 air purifier comes with 2 washable pre-filter with one on each side.
+Hyper-allergic to dust mites yet been surrounded by the pesky Lil thing left to right?
+One pre-filter is never enough thus Airmega 300 air purifier comes with 2 washable pre-filter with one on each side.
 Is it a marketing gimmick?
 Definitely not.
-Since it pulls air from both sides of the air inlet, it makes sense to filter out the large particles i.e. dust first.
+Airmega 300 pulls air from both sides of the air inlet so it makes sense to filter out the large particles i.e. dust first.
 Given there are endless dust particles in the air, the permanent pre-filter is washable and reusable for many years to come.
 Completing the filtration is the well-protected HEPA, carbon filter plus excellent dust CADR at 260 cfm.
 Allergens as small as 0.3 microns including chemical smoke and odors will be captured by the filters.
-Covering 1256 square feet at 2 air changes per hour, Airmega is great for all spaces including living hall, bedroom, and hallway.
+Covering 1256 square feet at 2 air changes per hour, Airmega is great for all spaces including living hall, office, bedroom, and hallway.
 You can use it in the bedroom too as it is not overly bulky given the 13.6 x 21.2 x 13.6 in size and 21.4 lb weight.

 AIRMEGA 300 has many other great practical features that we did not even mention like Auto mode, real-time air quality indicator, and built-in timer.
 However, those features do incur an extra cost, especially in the filter department.
 You are looking at around 100 dollars annually to maintain the filter with at least 12 hours of runtime daily.
-Adding everything up, owning an Airmega 300 can be costly for the long-run and if you just want a simple dust removal machine, there are cheaper alternative air purifiers in this list.
+Adding everything up, owning an Airmega 300 can be costly for the long-run.
+If you just want a simple dust removal machine, there are cheaper dust air purifiers in this list.

 - 4-stage HEPA filtration with high 1256 sq. ft. purifying coverage.